News|Newsletter

 • The new redress mechanism will include a “new-multi layer redress mechanism that includes an independent Data Protection Review Court that would consist of individuals chosen from outside the U.S. Government who would have full authority to adjudicate claims and direct remedial measures as needed”.

 • This announcement could if concluded resolve one of the thorniest outstanding issues between EU and U.S. companies.
 In the coming months, we will have to keep an eye on the American legislation.
 Indeed, the next step is the translation into legal documents.
-The U.S. will issue an Executive order to give the legal effect to the U.S. commitments, which will then form the basis for the Commission’s adequacy decision.
-Based on the new framework, data will be able to flow freely and safely between the EU and participating Under the GDPR, international transfers can take place as long as an adequate level of protection of individuals’ fundamental right to data protection is ensured.
+The U.S. will issue an Executive order to give legal effect to the U.S. commitments, which will then form the basis for the Commission’s adequacy decision.
+Based on the new framework, data will be able to flow freely and safely between the EU and participating companies.
+Under the GDPR, … as long as an adequate level of protection of individuals’ fundamental right to data protection is ensured.
 The Commission has determined that several countries ensure an adequate level of protection through their national law or international commitments they have entered into.

 The potential deal of a new EU-US Privacy Framework is welcomed as a light at the end of the Schrems 2 tunnel indeed.
 Let’s just hope it is not the headlight of the approaching train of Schrems 3.
 Once again, this announcement reminds us that this is a global issue, not a transatlantic one.